Addiction Treatment And Rehab For Young Adults

 - What are the costs involved?
 Do they accept insurance or have a payment plan?

 - What are the success rates of those that have completed the program?

 - Do they treat co-occurring disorders, such as depression or anxiety?

 Exploring options for addiction treatment requires an open mind.
 Sometimes the right program will be down the street, while other times, it may be thousands of miles away.
-Rather than limit yourself to a facility in-state, check out top-rated rehabs around the country to ensure you get the best treatment possible.
+Rather than limit yourself to a facility in-state, check out top-rated rehabs around the country and explore options.

 This is your life and your recovery.
 Don’t sell yourself short.
-Find a treatment center that will fit your needs today.
+Contact a treatment provider to find a treatment center.

 Jeffrey Juergens earned his Bachelor’s and Juris Doctor from the University of Florida.
 Jeffrey’s desire to help others led him to focus on economic and social development and policy making.
 After graduation, he decided to pursue his passion of writing and editing.
 Jeffrey’s mission is to educate and inform the public on addiction issues and help those in need of treatment find the best option for them.

 David embarked on his journey into sobriety in June of 2005, which led him to his current career path as a Certified Professional Addiction Recovery Coach in private practice in Greater Nashville.
 David is also a public speaker and the author of two books.
 David is cohost of the weekly Positive Sobriety Podcast, as well as being a frequent contributor to various articles and recovery based materials.
 As a member of the National Association of Alcohol and Drug Abuse Counselors (NAADAC), David works closely with area treatment centers, recovery orientated nonprofit organizations, as well as being a keynote speaker for various recovery-focused events.

 - More from David Hampton